Gnatear/vigenere-cipher-de-encoder/README.md

 # vigenere-cipher-de-encoder
 It's a little fun project I did early 2025 in c.
-I recently found it in my folder, and decided to upload it.
-Below is the origional readme when wrote these codes. - 2025 Dec 6 16:08
+I recently found it in my folder, and decided to upload it. \n Below is the origional readme when wrote these codes. - 2025 Dec 6 16:08

 Note::: it doesn't detect a return(new line).
 Please enter the contents in one whole paragraph (otherwise it will lost the track of the digit of previous unended loop)